Vitolo (footballer, born 1989)

-Víctor Machín Pérez ([ˈbiɣtoɾ maˈtʃim ˈpeɾeθ]; born 2 November 1989), known as Vitolo ([biˈtolo]), is a Spanish professional footballer who plays for Las Palmas on loan from Atlético Madrid mainly as a left winger and but also as a forward.
+Víctor Machín Pérez ([ˈbiɣtoɾ maˈtʃim ˈpeɾeθ]; born 2 November 1989), known as Vitolo ([biˈtolo]), is a Spanish former professional footballer who played mainly as a left winger and occasionally as a forward.

 He began his career with Las Palmas before joining Sevilla in 2013, where he won the Europa League three times.
-He signed with Atlético Madrid in 2017, conquering the same competition in his first season and adding the subsequent Super Cup.
+He signed with Atlético Madrid in 2017, winning the same competition in his first season and adding the subsequent Super Cup.

 Vitolo won his first cap for Spain in 2015.

 Club career

 Las Palmas

 Vitolo was born in Las Palmas.
 He came through the youth ranks at hometown club UD Las Palmas, playing for two years with the B team before making the breakthrough in the 2010–11 season, with the Canary Islands side in the Segunda División.
 He made his debut on 28 August 2010, playing the full 90 minutes in a 3–2 home win against Gimnàstic de Tarragona, and scored his first goal for the club in a 4–1 defeat of AD Alcorcón on 11 September, also at home.

 On 27 November 2010, in another home fixture, against Rayo Vallecano, Vitolo sustained an anterior cruciate ligament injury on his right knee that ruled him out for the rest of the campaign.
 He scored a squad-best ten times in 2011–12, repeating the feat the following season with 15.